blade34242/opsdash-operational-dashboard-nextcloud/docs-private/opsdash-docs/KEYBOARD_SHORTCUTS.md

 be triggered from the sidebar and via a shortcut (`?`).

 ## Requirements
-- Accessible from Sidebar (“Keyboard shortcuts” link/button).
+- Accessible from Sidebar (“Keyboard shortcuts” link/button) as a quick popover list.
-- Overlay shows grouped shortcuts (Navigation, Targets, Notes, Misc).
+- Overlay shows grouped shortcuts (Navigation, Targets, Notes, Misc) when opened via `?`.
 - Supports keyboard-only operation (open, navigate, close).
 - Closes with `Esc` and restores focus to the originating element.
 - Respects light/dark theming tokens.